dieuwkehupkes/dieuwkehupkes.github.io/talks.md

 ### 2019

-* *June 18* The typology of emergent languages.  *Interaction and the Evolution of Linguistic Complexity*, Edinburgh
+* *June 18*.
+The typology of emergent languages.  [*Interaction and the Evolution of Linguistic Complexity*](http://www.lel.ed.ac.uk/cle/index.php/ielc2019), Edinburgh

 * *May 6 *.
 The compositionality of neural networks: integrating symbolism and connectionism.
 CS&AI / SIKS workshop on analyzing and interpreting neural networks for NLP, 's-Hertogenbosch.